Discord4J-Addons/Commands4J/README.md

 IDiscordClient client = ...; // Client gotten from Discord4J
 CommandRegistry.getFor(client).register(ping);
 ```
-You can also pass Options to the command to add aliases, set auto-delete, require permissions, and more!
+The command class also has other chaining methods to add aliases, set auto-delete, require permissions, and more!

 ##Additional Info
 You can contact me on the [Official Discord4J Server](https://discord.gg/NxGAeCY) for help with this API.